Getting an Interview

 3. Interview at client site after 2 weeks from the phone interview.
 General maths test for speed followed by a programming test.

-- Programming in C or pascal after ages View Answers (2)
+- Programming in C or pascal after ages 2 Answers

-I applied through college or university and the process took 2 months - interviewed at Epic Systems Corporation in July 2010.
+I applied through college or university.
+The process took 2 weeks – interviewed at Epic Systems Corporation (Madison, WI) in May 2011.

 The process took 2 days – interviewed at Epic Systems Corporation in November 2010.